sanflog/yoakeNext/posts/about-become-a-type-that-have-extraverted-decision.md

 ### 1. Understand the way of the thought of them who have extraverted decision.

-**De** users naturally think that I should try to change outside things to achieve goals I want to achieve.
+**De** users naturally think that they should try to change outside things to achieve goals they want to achieve.
 Because they have De function as primary function and have Di function as inferior function.

 ### 2. Know how to use extraverted decision.